 Each state has autonomy in the formation of its charters sector which is why there is so much variability among states.
 Washington States charter sector is unique and was formed late in the national movement, incorporating the successes and mistakes made by other states.
 Washington's charter sector boasts some of the highest accountability standards in the nation.

-In general, a charter school is an independently operated public school that qualifies for federal and state funding and cannot raise money through levies and bonds.
+In general, a charter school is an independently operated public school that qualifies for federal and state funding and cannot raise money through local levies and local bonds.